 Previously, María has worked at several renowned design and architecture offices including Grimshaw Architects (London) and Dominique Perrault (Paris).

 Right now, María is leading design and research projects at MITdesignX, an academic program in the MIT School of Architecture and Planning dedicated to design innovation and entrepreneurship.
-She is also Adjunct Professor at IE University’s School of Architecture and Design in Madrid, as well as Faculty at MITdesignX Venice.
+She is also Adjunct Professor at IE University School of Architecture and Design in Madrid, receiving the 2022 Professor for Teaching Excellence Award.